danielenricocahall/One-Class-NeuralNetwork/README.md

 # Running

 Running `python driver.py` within your new python environment (either through CLI or IDE) should kick off training for 50 epochs and generate some output plots.

+# Testing

+Basic unit test for the quantile loss is defined in `test/test_loss_function.py`.
+Execute `pytest test` to run.

 # Results

 ## HTTP Dataset ##